-and Use & Ecolo ду 6 To reward projects that improve the ecological value of their site.
-To reward projects that improve the ecological value of their 23.0 Endangered, Threatened or Vulnerable Species C. Other Project Types - Complies ( site.
-23.1 Ecological Value 3 1 Lar To reward projects that choose to develop sites that Sustainable Sites ecological value, re-use previously developed land a remediate contaminate land.
-24.0 Conditional Requirement - Complies Complies To reward projects that choose to develop sites that have limited 24.1 Reuse of Land A. Previously Developed Land 1 0 ecological value, re-use previously developed land and A. Site Contamination 24.2 Contamination and Hazardous Materials B. Hazardous Materials 1 1 leat Island Effect To encourage and recognise projects that reduce the contribution of the project site to the heat island effect.
-25.1 Heat Island Effect Reduction 1 1 0 Archite
+Land Use & Ecolog ЭУ 6 Foological Value To reward projects that improve the ecological value of their 23.0 Endangered, Threatened or Vulnerable Species C. Other Project Types - Complies Ecological Value site.
+23.1 Ecological Value 3 1 To reward projects that choose to develop sites that have limited ecological value, re-use previously developed land and remediate contaminate land.
+24.0 Conditional Requirement - Complies 24.1 Reuse of Land A. Previously Developed Land 1 0 Sustainable Sites 24.2 A. Site Contamination Contamination and Hazardous Materials B. Hazardous Materials 1 Heat Island Effect To encourage and recognise projects that reduce the contribution of the project site to the heat island effect.
+25.1 Heat Island Effect Reduction 1 1 Total 6 2